apache/incubator-heron/website2/docs/compiling-running-tests.md

 * Failure integration tests

-    These integration tests are designed for testing recovery from failure/restart in certain processes, such as Topology Master and Metrics Manager.
+    These integration tests are designed for testing recovery from failure/restart in certain processes, such as Topology Manager and Metrics Manager.
     To run the failure integration tests on a Mac OS X, do the following:

     ```bash